Liebranca/forge/A9M/README.md

 ## CHANGELOG

+### v0.01.3b

+- Implemented basic memory allocator through `*::valloc`.

+- Memory effectively 'unified' under a parent block (`*::vmc.NON`), of which the first few segments act as system memory, and every segment after that is user memory, which is managed by the allocator.

+- Lengthy `*::vmc` rework/breakup.
+We have now taken to using `*::valloc` to handle the 'user' portion of memory rather than making a new `*::vmem` for each and every buffer.

+- Many quality of life features around relative pointers and `*::vmc::decode`.
+Because of the allocator, we don't have to rely on symbolic constants so much anymore, which means the old methods are redundant.

 ### v0.01.2b

 - `*::vmem` tweaks for `cat`, `align` and `resize`.
 Fixed the `bstore` mistake were resizing would crash the subsequent write!